 Step 4: Do Not Let The Butternut Squash Freeze In The Winter

-In winter, it is advisable to cover the squash with a blanket to prevent the squash from freezing.
-If there is not enough space on the balcony and the butternut squashes need to be placed more densely, separate them with cardboard or thick paper.
+Just like the storage method for spaghetti squash, cover your butternut squash in a blanket when winter comes.
+That’ll prevent the squash from freezing.
+If there is not enough space on the balcony or too many butternut squashes, separate them with cardboard or thick paper.

 Under such conditions, you will preserve the butternut squash for a long time and will not lose its wonderful taste.